oip-rnd/2pit.io/README.md

 Install MDB Pro that you should get separately in public/MDB-Pro.

-The config/application.config.php file is ignored by git since it refers to your local modules and files.
-Create it by copying from the template
+The config/application.config.php and config/modules.config.php files are ignored by git since they refer to your local modules and files.
+Create them by copying from the templates

 	cd ../config/
 	cp application.config.template.php application.config.php
+	cp modules.config.template.php modules.config.php

 Ensure that all files are accessible to your web server (Apache on Linux in this example):